jotavare/jotavare.github.io/valgrind_cheatsheet/common_errors.md

 ### **Invalid read/write of size X**

-This error happens if you deleted memory and tried to access it in some way.
+This error happens if you delete memory and try to access it in some way.
 Valgrind will tell you where the read or write occurred as well as where the memory was originally allocated.
 Unfortunately, Valgrind doesn’t tell you where the delete occurred.

 Error example:

 ```bash
 Invalid read of size 8